Jordon Thompson

-Jordon Thompson (born 8 April 1999) is an English professional footballer who plays as a defender for National League North club Hereford.
+Jordon Thompson (born 8 April 1999) is an English professional footballer who plays as a defender for National League South club Hemel Hempstead Town FC.

 Career

 In March 2017, Thompson was rewarded with a professional contract at Coventry City.
 During the second year of his scholarship Thompson was part of the team that won the U18 PL2 South keeping 12 clean sheets in a row.
 As a reward for his fine form, Thompson broke into the first team squad for the League Two Playoff Final at Wembley Stadium.

 He joined National League side Barrow in September 2017 on a one-month loan deal.

 Thompson was recalled from Barrow and soon after made his professional debut in the EFL Trophy 2–1 win over West Bromwich Albion U21s on 7 November 2017.

 On 31 January 2020, Thompson signed with Wrexham, on an initial 28-day loan from Coventry City.
 Thompson enjoyed a consistent run of games at the Racecourse which saw the club stay clear of the relegation spots before the season was curtailed.

 In April 2021, Jordon joined National League side Solihull Moors on loan until 31 May 2021.
 Thompson was part of a defence which kept five clean sheets in eight games which saw the Moors narrowly miss out on the playoffs.

 On 12 May 2021 it was announced that he would leave Coventry at the end of the season, following the expiry of his contract.

-On 11 September 2021, Thompson signed a one year deal with Gloucester City.
-On the 11 March 2022, after a prolonged spell of good form at both centre back and right back, Thompson was awarded the club's player of the month award.
-He went on to make 28 league appearances for Gloucester City, scoring four goals.
+On 11 September 2021, Thompson signed a one-year deal with Gloucester City.
+On 11 March 2022, after a prolonged spell of good form at both centre back and right back, Thompson was awarded the club's player of the month award.
+He went on to make 28 league appearances for Gloucester City, scoring four goals, attracting strong interest from multiple National League clubs.

-After leaving Gloucester City, Thompson signed with National League North side Hereford on 24 September 2022 and made his debut that same day in a 3-0 league win at home to Blyth Spartans.
+After leaving Gloucester City despite being offered a new contract, Thompson signed with National League North side Hereford on 24 September 2022 and made his debut that same day in a 3-0 league win at home to Blyth Spartans.

+On 25 July 2023, Thompson signed for National League South club Weymouth.
+During his second season at the club, Jordon was awarded the manager's, players' and fans' player of the season awards, attracting interest from a number of clubs in England and Ireland.
+On 6 June 2025, Thompson signed for National League South side Hemel Hemsptead Town FC.